Jamie Parsley: Biography

 Born in Fargo, North Dakota and raised near Harwood, North Dakota, Parsley received a master of fine arts degree in creative writing from Vermont College at Norwich University.
 He studied at the School of Theology at Thornloe University in Sudbury, Ontario, St. Joseph’s College, Standish, Maine and received a Master's Degree from Nashotah House Episcopal Seminary, Nashotah, Wisconsin.

 Parsley was ordained as an Episcopal priest in 2004, became the priest-in-charge of St. Stephen’s Episcopal Church Fargo in 2008.
 Parsley began teaching Theology, Ethics, Philosophy, Literature and Writing at the University of Mary's Fargo campus in 2003.
 Parsley published his first book of poems, Paper Doves, Falling and Other Poems in 1992.
 Parsley’s book, Cloud, is a book-length poem on the bombing of Hiroshima.
 Parsley's book of collected haiku, no stars, no moon: new and collected haiku, was published in 2004.

 Parsley was appointed an Associate Poet Laureate of North Dakota by Poet Laureate Larry Woiwode in 2004.

+Since 2021, Parsley has served as the poet-in-residence at Concordia College in Moorhead, Minnesota.